forlilab/Ringtail/docs/source/api.rst

     "mfpt_cluster","Cluster ligands passing given filters based on the Tanimoto distances of the Morgan fingerprints.
 Will output ligand with best (lowest) ligand efficiency from each cluster.
 Uses Butina clustering algorithm",0.5
     "interaction_cluster","Cluster ligands passing given filters based on the Tanimoto distances of the interaction fingerprints.
 Will output ligand with best (lowest) ligand efficiency from each cluster.
 Uses Butina clustering algorithm (*)",0.5
     "enumerate_interactions_combs","When used with `max_miss` > 0, will log ligands/poses passing each separate interaction filter combination as well as union of combinations.
 Can significantly increase runtime. (*)",FALSE

-.. csv-table:: Ringtail read/output methods
-    :header: "Keyword","Description","Input options"
-    :widths: 10, 30, 10

-    "export_csv", "Name of database result bookmark or table to be exported as CSV.
-Output as <table_name>.csv.", "requested_data= bookmark_name OR csv_name, table (bool)"
-    "export_csv", "Create csv of the requested SQL query.
-Output as query.csv.
-MUST BE PRE-FORMATTED IN SQL SYNTAX e.g. SELECT [columns] FROM [table] WHERE [conditions]", "requested_data (str), csv_name (str), table (bool)"
-    "export_bookmark_db", "Export a database containing only the results found in the specified bookmark name.
-Will save as <core_db_file>_<bookmark_name>.db", "bookmark_name (str)"
-    "export_receptors", "Export receptor to pdbqt", None
-    "write_molecule_sdfs", "Write molecule sdfs from a given bookmark to specified path", "sdf_path (str), bookmark_name (str)"
-    "find_similar_ligands", "Given query ligand name, find ligands previously clustered with that ligand.
-User prompted at runtime to choose cluster group of interest.", "query_ligname (str)"
-    "get_previous_filter_data", "Get data requested in `outfields` from the bookmark of a previous filtering", "outfields (str), bookmark_name (str)"
-    "find_similar_ligands", "Find ligands in cluster with query_ligname", "query_ligname (str)"
-    "plot", "Create scatterplot of ligand efficiency vs docking score for best pose of each ligand.
-Saves as 'scatter.png'.", "save (bool)"
-    "pymol", "Launch interactive LE vs Docking Score plot and PyMol session.
-Ligands in the bookmark specified with bookmark_name will be ploted and displayed in PyMol when clicked on.","bookmark_name (str)"